Examining the end of inflation with primordial black holes mass distribution and gravitational waves

-These two mass scales correspond to extremely small Hubble parameter, $10^{-7}~{\rm GeV}\lesssim H \lesssim 10^{-3} ~{\rm GeV}$ in the former case, and $10^{-20}~{\rm GeV}\lesssim H \lesssim 10^{-25} ~{\rm GeV}$.
-Assuming instant reheating at the end of inflation, one can estimate the reheating temperature, respectively, $10^{6}~{\rm GeV}\lesssim T \lesssim 10^{8}~{\rm GeV}$ and $ 10^{-1}~{\rm GeV}\lesssim T \lesssim 10^{-4}~{\rm GeV}$.
+These two mass scales correspond to an extremely small Hubble parameter, $10^{-7} \lesssim H \lesssim 10^{-3} ~{\rm GeV}$ in the former case, and $10^{-20} \lesssim H \lesssim 10^{-25} ~{\rm GeV}$.
+Assuming instant reheating at the end of inflation, one can estimate the reheating temperature, respectively, $10^{6} \lesssim T \lesssim 10^{8}~{\rm GeV}$ and $ 10^{-1} \lesssim T \lesssim 10^{-4}~{\rm GeV}$.
 In the first case, the reheating temperatures are large enough to allow for successful BBN.
 In the latter, if the reheating temperature is larger than few MeV, one can still construct a successful inflationary scenario.
 Nonetheless, this will require that reheating be extremely efficient.
 In this work, we focus mainly on constructing an inflationary model with Hubble parameter that may give us sublunar PBHs, although the latter is also possible to realize within our setup.
 In principle, our model is flexible to realize inflation at any scale from the GUT scale down to $\gtrsim (0.01~{\rm GeV})^4$.